Eco-DAS: Ecological Dissertations

 For more information regarding the symposium refer to the information links at left.
 You may also contact the organizer, Paul Kemp, at email@example.com.

-Eco-DAS funding is provided by NSF.
+Eco-DAS funding is provided by NSF (Award OCE-1356192) and the Association for the Sciences of Limnology and Oceanography (ASLO).
 Eco-DAS is sponsored by the Center for Microbial Oceanography: Research and Education (C-MORE), the University of Hawai`i School of Ocean and Earth Science and Technology (SOEST) and the UH Department of Oceanography.